South

 Note that by income we also need to know about any benefits being received by any of the above and we will need to see evidence of this.

-In order for us to correctly assess your eligibility for Bursary, we ask you provide one of the following pieces of evidence, dated within the past 6 months:
+In order for us to correctly assess your eligibility for Bursary, dependant on your circumstances we ask you provide sources of your household/ earned income dated within the past 6 months:

 Yes, you will need to re-apply and provide recent evidence of income each year.
 This is in case any circumstances have changed.
 We are not allowed to assess based on last year’s evidence.

-The evidence you need to provide is outlined on the front of the Bursary Fund application.
+The evidence you need to provide is outlined in the Bursary Fund application.
 If you have a query, please feel free to contact the Helpzone on 08000 380123 or email [email protected]

 Helpzone Opening Times: